scarv/sca3s-backend/README.md

 - generalised picoscope support; check via 5444B
 - sort out some sensible deployment strategy
 - the source code is currently totally undocumented :-/
-- there is currently an informal policy that restricts the per job log to INFO level only: there are never any DEBUG entries.  this is to prevent exposure of low level information about the server in the per job log, which is, after all available to the user.

-  on the other hand, this is informal: information might still be exposed.  examples:

-  - (temporary) job path via external commands (e.g., git),
-  - environment variables currently)allowed in job manifest.

-  a more precise and fail-safe way to manage this would be great.

 <!--- -------------------------------------------------------------------- --->